Chris-Gan/Quiz_App/README.md

-# Quiz App Frontend
+# Quiz App Backend

-Welcome to the frontend logic of the Quiz App.
-This repository contains the code that powers the user interface and user experience of the Quiz App.
+Welcome to the backend logic of the Quiz App.
+This repository contains the code that powers the server-side functionality and data management of the Quiz App.

-## Backend Code
+## Frontend Code

 The frontend code for this application can be accessed at the following link:
 - [Quiz App Frontend](https://github.com/Chris-Gan/Quiz_App_Frontend/)